Overview

 Step 2 - APPLY

-This verifies that your employer will allow you to respond to CEDAR activations, periodic drills and training exercises.
-You should still complete the form If you are retired or self-employed.
-Write in “retired” or “self-employed” as applicable.
+- Employer Release Form (This verifies that your employer will allow you to respond to CEDAR activations, periodic drills, and training exercises.)

 Contact Contact Emergency Management